Petroleo Brasileiro S.A.- Petrobras (PBR) Company Bio

 DCF Fair Value Target:

-The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Petrobra.
-To summarize, we found that Petrobra ranked in the 32th percentile in terms of potential gain offered.
-Our DCF analysis suggests the stock is overvalued by about 50%.
+Below please find a table outlining a discounted cash flow forecast for PBR, in which we model out valuation assuming a variety of terminal growth rates.
+To summarize, we found that Petrobra ranked in the 25th percentile in terms of potential gain offered.
+Our DCF analysis suggests the stock is overvalued by about 69.33%.
 As for the metrics that stood out in our discounted cash flow analysis of Petrobra, consider:

-Its compound free cash flow growth rate, as measured over the past 2.01 years, is -0.13% -- higher than only 14.13% of stocks in our DCF forecasting set.
+The company's compound free cash flow growth rate over the past 2.01 years comes in at -0.13%; that's greater than only 11.52% of US stocks we're applying DCF forecasting to.

-Petrobra's weighted average cost of capital (WACC) is 6%; for context, that number is higher than only 5.65% of tickers in our DCF set.
+Petrobra's weighted average cost of capital (WACC) is 8%; for context, that number is higher than merely 4.75% of tickers in our DCF set.

 Terminal Growth Rate in Free Cash Flow

 Want more companies with a valuation profile/forecast similar to that of Petrobra?
 See PSXP, AROC, BKR, PBA, and COG.

 Brazil established a new record for oil exports in 2020, with sales averaging 1,4 million bpd and a peak of 1,9 million bpd during the month of May, according to the Mines and Energy minister Bento Albuquerque.
 The minister also announced that on 7 January, Brazil's oil giant Petrobras reached a daily production record of 2,84 million barrels of oil, beating the previous mark set in 2015, with 2.79 million BOE/day.